elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 ssh -i "Key pair name.pem" ec2-user@ec2-3-81-111-233.compute-1.amazonaws.com
 ```

-We connect to the EC2 instance using:
+We connect to the EC2 instance on our local machine by using:

 - `ssh`: the SSH client.
 - `-i "Key pair name.pem"`: the private key for authentication of the EC2 instance.